-The occupancy, and future occupancy, of these homes will be limited in perpetuity to people with a local connection by use of an appropriate planning obligation.
+The occupancy, and future occupancy, of these homes outside the village will be limited in perpetuity to people with a local connection by use of an appropriate planning obligation.

 Wilmcote village is "washed over" by the Green Belt.
-Existing and emerging strategic planning policy, in line with national planning policy contained in the NPPF, allows limited infilling in such settlements.
+Strategic planning policy, in line with national planning policy contained in the NPPF, allows limited infilling in such settlements.
 85% of respondents to the neighbourhood plan survey agreed that limited infilling was the preferred form of future housing development.